 The good news is that you are not alone in these feelings.
-What follows is a list of seven things that can help you cope with post-Christmas depression and can help you feel more comfortable transitioning back into the normal, nine-to-five of everyday life.
+What follows is a list of seven things that can help you cope with Post-Christmas Depression and can help you feel more comfortable transitioning back into the normal, nine-to-five routine of everyday life.

 Allow yourself to accept that it is often not easy to readjust to normal life once the holidays are over.
 This feeling should only be temporary.
 Try to revel in the moments that you don't have to experience now that the season is over, like worrying whether everyone will like the gifts you bought, pleasing that one relative that you just can't stand, or putting up the seemingly endless decorations that are always easier to take down.

-You don't have to worry about attending any more parties for a while - which may require that you buy even more gifts - nor do you have to worry about acting like a fool at the office Christmas party.
+You don't have to worry about attending any more parties for a while - which may require that you buy even more gifts - nor do you have to worry about surviving the office Christmas party.
 If, on the other hand, your Christmas or New Year's Eve did not live up to your expectations, then you may feel down about things not going according to plan.
 That's okay.
-Accept that things can only get better, and embrace the normalcy of your everyday routines that are here to save you from that holiday madness that won't be back until next year.
+Accept that things will probably get better; and embrace the normalcy of your everyday routines that are here to save you from that holiday madness that won't be back until next year.

-New Year's resolutions can be the quickest way to set yourself up for something that you can't live up to, which ends up crashing you right back down again.
-You may have set a goal that you wanted to lose 30 lbs.
-By the end of January, but you feel guilty every time you polish off one of those never-ending Christmas goodies in the office kitchen.
+New Year's resolutions can be the quickest way to set yourself up for failure, which ends up crashing you right back down again.
+You may have set a goal that you want to lose 30 pounds by the end of January and then you feel guilty every time you polish off one of those never-ending Christmas goodies in the office kitchen.

 First, don't beat yourself up.
 Losing 30 lbs. in 30 days is unrealistic and unhealthy.
 A healthier goal is to lose one pound per week.
 If you can't do this right away, don't get discouraged.
 You have all year to make this goal a reality - and that's a lot easier to do when the edible trappings of Christmas aren't still hanging around.

 Some people feel post-holiday blues when their friends or family members all go back home after the holidays.
 One way to combat this is simple: take a few minutes each week to reach out and connect with those you love with a text, a phone call, or a quick update on social media.
-While the weather's still cold, you can ask them to a movie, or invite them to join a class with you to learn a new skill or discover a new hobby.
-When the weather warms up, maybe make plans for a summer barbecue or a night out for dinner and drinks.
+While the weather's still cold, perhaps you could ask them to a movie or invite them to join a class with you to learn a new skill or discover a new hobby.

 You may also want to consider joining a group on Meetup.
-Meetup is a helpful resource for those who want to spend time with folks who share similar interests, but who have difficulty finding others to do those things with.
+Meetup is a helpful resource for those who want to spend time with folks who share similar interests, but have difficulty finding them.
 Can't find the right group for you?
 Start one yourself!
 In no time at all, you'll find yourself connecting with and enjoying time with people you might otherwise have never met.

 Just make sure you stay within your budget to avoid unnecessary and unwanted debt.
 This will have the opposite effect: making your post-holiday depression worse instead of better.